project-oak/oak/docs/oak_functions_abi.md

 - `LookupHandle`: The Oak Functions runtime retrieves a single (optional) item for the given key from the lookup data in-memory store of the Oak Functions runtime.
 If no item with the given key is found, it returns `None`.
+- `LoggingHandle`: The Oak Functions runtime attempts to interpret the bytes in the log message buffer as a UTF-8 encoded string.
+If successful, the string is logged as a debug message.
+If the bytes are not a valid UTF-8 string a warning message containing the UTF-8 decoding error and the raw bytes is logged.
+Each invocation produces a log message.
+Log messages are considered sensitive, so logging is only possible if the `oak_unsafe` feature is enabled.